bitcoineler/D/README.md

   [Signature]
 ```

-If a transaction includes a valid AIP signature and the signature involves all previous fields (AIP_ALL) both the sender and AIP signing address will create an update state for `key`.
+If a transaction includes a valid AIP signature and the signature involves all previous fields (AIP_ALL) both the sender and AIP signing address will create an updated state for `key`.
 Effectively this means that you will be able to access the content with both `D://<tx sender address>/<key>` and `D://<AIP signing address>/<key>`.

 ### Delete